 Some unions or trade associations run their own training centres and hold Contracts of Apprenticeship with the apprentice rather than the employer.
 Intake can be selective and may take place only at certain points in the calendar year.
-Links to unions and trade associations can be found at:
+Visit ApprenticeSearch.com for links to unions and trade associations.

-If you have more than five years experience working in a trade from outside of Canada you may want to pursue your Certificate of Qualification.
-For more information please visit: Internationally-Trained Candidates/Persons with Previous Experience.
+If you have more than five years experience working in a trade from outside of Canada, you may want to pursue your Certificate of Qualification.
+For more information, refer to:

-Many Ontario Colleges offer Pre-Certification courses that allow you to write or re-write your certification exam are available if you feel you need to update your knowledge.
+Many Ontario colleges offer pre-certification courses that allow you to write or re-write your certification exam if you feel you need to update your knowledge.